 the way.
 Take advantage of these limited-time opportunities and apply to the UofM

 Graduate School today.

-We are waiving standardized test requirements (GRE/GMAT) for many of our graduate programs for Spring 2022.
+We are waiving standardized test requirements (GRE/GMAT) for many of our graduate programs for Summer and Fall 2023.
 (See the list of participating programs below.)

 We are accepting Duolingo, a fully-online English proficiency test, as an alternative to the currently accepted